xSerpentineX/BubbleBoiBot/README.md

 - Optional automatic searching for users (Use a VPN to stop skribbl.io stopping your connections!).
 + Seven colour themes for the bot console.
 - A simple GUI that is easy to use and remembers input.
++ A simple chat logger to read over the chat in case you missed anything.

 # How to install the bot (As of v1.9)